 It is absolutely critical that you read every last work of the HOA guidelines and restrictive covenants.
 You must thoroughly understand what you can and cannot do as a homeowner.
 HOA’s have a lot of authority and can impose monetary penalties for noncompliance.
 They also have the right to foreclose in the event of default on dues.
 Be thorough when getting all the relevant docs from your realtor.
 Most can be found online or downloaded as a PDF.

 Don’t expect your townhouse to appreciate at the same rate as surrounding detached houses.
-If you think your job may transfer you within two years, it may be better to wait before committing to a mortgage in an asset that will not appreciate.
+If you think your job may transfer you within the near future, it may be better to wait before committing to a mortgage on asset that does not appreciate as quickly.